 Endura

-For Double Kettlebell Sumo Deadlift High Pull, Novice starts at 0.50x bodyweight for men and 0.34x for women, while Elite starts at 1.3x bodyweight for men and 0.94x for women.
+Under strict Double Kettlebell Sumo Deadlift High Pull strength standards, Novice starts around 0.50x bodyweight for men and 0.34x for women, while Elite starts around 1.3x for men and 0.94x for women.

 Understanding Your Double Kettlebell Sumo Deadlift High Pull Strength Score